 Ground Source Review: Stonewater Housing, Weobley

-The scheme featured Kensa’s innovative system architecture consisting of an ambient temperature ground loop shared between each pair of properties, comprising a borehole drilled to a depth of circa 150m, which splits via a manifold to serve the individual properties meeting the Ofgem definition of district heating.
+The scheme featured Kensa’s innovative system architecture consisting of an ambient temperature ground loop shared between pairs of bungalows, comprising a borehole drilled to a depth of circa 150m, which splits via a manifold to serve the individual properties.

 Each property contains an individual Kensa Shoebox ground source heat pump, meaning all heating and hot water is delivered and more importantly billed at the point of use.
 This removes the need for individual metering and the administration and management cost of managing a traditional district heating scheme.
 This also allows the resident to shop around for the cheapest electricity bill to ensure running costs for the system are minimised.

 Stonewater’s ground source heat pump upgrade in Burton Gardens is costing the housing organisation £700,000 to install.
 The scheme, which is being subsidised by an upfront ECO grant of £95,000, has an expected payback of 16 years with Stonewater receiving an additional £800,0000 income over 20 years from the Government’s non-domestic RHI scheme.

 Additionally, Stonewater will benefit from significant lifetime cost savings and tenants will benefit from improved health; with homes now fully heated, building repair costs and health risks associated with condensation and mold will be significantly reduced.